topolvm/pvc-autoresizer/docs/design.md

 allowVolumeExpansion: true
 ```

-- To allow automatic resizing, StorageClass must have `resize.topolvm.io/enabled` annotation.
+- To allow automatic resizing, SC must have `resize.topolvm.io/enabled` annotation.
 - `allowVolumeExpansion` should be `true`.
-- `csi.storage.k8s.io/fstype` in `parameters` should be set.

-In addition to the StorageClass, prepare PVC as follows:
+In addition to the SC, prepare PVC as follows:

 ```yaml
 kind: PersistentVolumeClaim